marcoslazaro-engineer/vigenere-c/README.md

-# Vigenère Cipher in C
+# Vigenere Cipher in C

-This repository contains a clean and modular implementation of the **Vigenère cipher**, written in C.
+This repository contains a clean and modular implementation of the **Vigenere cipher**, written in C.
 It allows you to encrypt and decrypt messages using a user-defined keyword.
 Perfect for learning polyalphabetic cryptography and C programming fundamentals.

 ---

-## 📖 What is the Vigenère Cipher?
+## 📖 What is the Vigenere Cipher?

-The Vigenère cipher is a classic encryption method that improves upon the Caesar cipher by using a keyword to vary the shift for each letter.
+The Vigenere cipher is a classic encryption method that improves upon the Caesar cipher by using a keyword to vary the shift for each letter.
 It applies a different Caesar shift for each letter based on the corresponding letter of the key.

 ---